History

 The whole church was characterized by simplicity of forms, economy of details and modesty of decoration.
 The southern façade of the nave, serving as the main façade facing the town, had a more decorative form.
 There was a pointed, richly moulded portal from the second half of the 14th century, over which there was a circular blende, enclosed in a pointed gable, and on both sides of the latter, were formed ogival blendes in moulded framings.
 The elevations, including the buttresses, were probably also surrounded by a cornice.
 Although modest, the church was made by an experienced construction workshop, as evidenced by well-burnt tiles, window sill bricks and floor tiles.
 Probably the interiors were not vaulted, although a large number of buttresses would indicate that the vaults were originally planned.
 The interior of the sacristy was divided into four rooms, the last of which, from the east, was a brick passage, leading to the crypt under the chancel.

 The monastery buildings were located on the northern side of the church.
 Most likely, it were of a wooden structure, possibly with a brick foundation, it is possible that only the priory house was fully bricked (at least one of the rooms had a cellar with a barel vault, discovered during archaeological research).
-The buildings, although modest, had to have all the rooms required by the rule, necessary for the daily functioning of the convent.
-In written sources, a refectory (stuba), defined with the adjective “small” (parva), was recorded.
+The buildings, although modest, had to have all the rooms required by the rule, necessary for the daily functioning of the monks.
+In documents, a refectory (stuba), defined with the adjective “small” (parva), was recorded.
 So it was either small in size, or there was also a larger refectory in the friary.
 In addition, there had to be a dormitory, chapter house, infirmary, or a prison cell, as well as all kinds of utility rooms with pantries, sheds, latrines and a kitchen.
 In the latter, from the 15th century, there was probably a tiled stove.

 Current state